 Welcome to the official website for

-We influence and create the future with each and every thought and action.
-When we connect with each other we are transformed.
-As we begin to carry forward our higher functions in art, science, spirituality, and the evolving state of our individual and collective consciousness, we become the revolutionary pioneers of our evolution.
+The Dream Masters® and META-CON® were created by Lisa Rhyne to be a vibrant intellectual forum for the exploration of humanity’s potential and evolution.
+We are influencing and creating the future with each and every thought.
+When we connect we are transformed.
+As we begin to consider and carry forward our higher functions in art, science, education, values, ethics, spirituality, and most importantly, the evolution of both our individual and collective consciousness, we become more than we ever dreamed.

 To get a